seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 With the permission of the Most Venerable Great Preceptor and the assembly of the venerable meditative monks.

-Today we have before us the third sermon on *Nibbāna*.
-The other day, with the help of the simile of a whirlpool, we attempted an explanation of the terms *saṁsāra* on the one hand, and *Nibbāna* on the other, that is to say 'going round', or *saṁsaraṇa*, and 'going out', or *nissaraṇa*.[^fn85] We also cited *suttas* to illustrate both the arising (*samudaya*) and cessation (*nirodha*) aspects of the law of dependent arising.
+Today we have before us the third sermon on Nibbāna.
+The other day, with the help of the simile of a whirlpool, we attempted an explanation of the terms *saṁsāra* on the one hand, and Nibbāna on the other, that is to say 'going round', or *saṁsaraṇa*, and 'going out', or *nissaraṇa*.[^fn85] We also cited *suttas* to illustrate both the arising (*samudaya*) and cessation (*nirodha*) aspects of the law of dependent arising.